ETF Arbitrage on NSE: How Premium-Discount Spreads Form — An Educational Walkthrough

 Where this sits in the Bharath Shiksha curriculum

-ETF mechanics, iNAV computation, and the arbitrage frameworks are covered in Stage 4 Volume 3 (Time-Series Econometrics: ARIMA, GARCH, Cointegration) as the cointegration foundation, and in Stage 6 Volume 2 (Execution at Scale) as the institutional-side treatment.
-The retail-accessible adaptation is a Stage 4-level setup that requires the quantitative-research workflow taught in Stage 4 Volume 1.
+ETF mechanics, iNAV computation, and the framework are covered in Stage 4 Volume 3 (Time-Series Econometrics: ARIMA, GARCH, Cointegration) as the cointegration foundation, and in Stage 6 Volume 2 (Execution at Scale) as the institutional-side treatment.

 Related reading